Back to the home page

 Contents of this page:

-- 1. Improve performance by tweaking the system memory (RAM)
+- 1. Improve memory performance by turning on zswap

 - 2. Speed up your wireless internet by disabling the WiFi power management